 What to Know

-- Don't tap on fake iPhone virus links or pop-ups that you see when browsing the web.
+- Don't tap on any fake virus warning or pop-up that you see when browsing the web.

-- To block the link or pop-up, close the tab and clear your cookies & data in the Settings app.
+- To block the link or virus alert pop-up, close the tab and clear your cookies & data in the Settings app.

-- Fraudulent virus warnings and phishing sites are common scams.
+- Fraudulent virus alert pop-up warnings and phishing sites are common scams.

 It can be alarming when you're browsing a website and you see a "your phone has been hacked" pop-up.
-Fake Apple virus warnings, messages, and Apple security alerts are scams designed to get you to call or tap on a link.
-Fake virus alerts are dangerous, so follow the steps below on how to safely stop these scams by turning on pop-up blocker settings.
+A fake virus alert or fake Apple security alert is a scam designed to get you to call or tap on a link.
+A fake iPhone virus warning is dangerous, so follow the steps below to safely stop virus scams on iPhone and iPad by turning on pop-up blocker settings.

-How to Get Rid of Fake Virus Alerts on iPhone
+How to Get Rid of a Fake Virus Alert on iPhone

 Does Apple tell you when you have a virus?
 No, you will never see a pop-up from Apple about viruses.
 If you get an "iPhone has been hacked" pop-up that says something like "Apple Security Warning on iPhone, Virus Detected," the first thing to remember is that there is no such thing as a real Apple security alert on an iPhone or iPad.
 Don't tap on it or call any numbers listed on the fake alert; don't even tap on the pop-up to close it!
 Some scam alerts seem to have an X or Close option that only resembles a close button but will actually direct you to the phishing site.
 Instead, follow the steps below to get rid of fake virus alerts: